 Just a couple of things to bear in mind at this stage:

-- You don’t have to know every move for your character.
+- You don’t have to know every move of your character.
 Especially in games like Tekken or Mortal Kombat, the number of moves a character has can be overwhelming.
-Just focus on 4 or 5 good moves, to begin with.
+Just focus on 4 or 5 good moves to begin with.
 The rest will come later.

 - The same principle applies to combos.
-Focus on 2 or 3 bread and butter combos and the rest can be ignored.
+Again, focus on 2 or 3 bread and butter combos, and the rest can be ignored.